hustbill/hustbill.github.io/_posts/2016-04-10-Core-Java-mcq.md

 6. Enhance vs. Traditional For Loop
 In which of the following scenarios is it appropriate to use the enhanced for loop as opposed to the traditional for loop?

-    A when you need access to the index of the current element within the body of the loop
+   <br />A when you need access to the index of the current element within the body of the loop
-    B. with an array
+   <br />B. with an array
-    C. when you need to iterate an array in reverse
+   <br />C. when you need to iterate an array in reverse
-    D. All of the above
+   <br />D. All of the above

 7. Starting an Already Running Thread
 Which of the following will happen if you try to start a thread that has already  been started?
     a. it keeps running with no interruption
     b. it thrown an IllegalThreadSateException
     c.
 It termites and restarts